dev-protocol/protocol/docs/WHITEPAPER.md

 By opening the Property Contract's money collection function to Relayer, users can enjoy the benefits provided by Relayer.
 It could, for example, be the ability to send a message at the same time as a money transfer, get a pledge from the Property Contract owner, etc.

-For these reasons, the execution of the `pay()` functions should be limited to the contract account on Ethreum.
+For these reasons, the execution of the `pay()` functions should be limited to the contract account on Ethereum.

 ## Allocator Contract